gobbyo/IoT/docs/tutorial-deploydps.md

     -TemplateFile "C:\repos\IoT\arm\dps.json"
     ```

+1. Verify your DPS has successfully deployed.

+## Add IoT Hub to DPS

+In this section you'll use PowerShell to add your IoT hub to DPS per the diagram:

+1. From [Azure IoT Hub portal](https://portal.azure.com) copy the `Security Settings > Shared access policies > iothubowner > Primary connection string`
+1. Run a PowerShell script `Add-AzIoTDeviceProvisioningServiceLinkedHub` using the Primary connection string you copied in the previous step
+1. DPS connects to your IoT Hub and retains it in its list of IoT Hubs.

+![lnk_addhubtodps]

 1. Set the variable `$hubConnectionString` by replacing the `{your iothubowner primary connection string}` with your iot hub owner primary connection string.

     ```powershell